 By 2025, IDC predicts worldwide data will grow 61% to 175 zettabytes, with as much of the data residing in the cloud as in data centers.

-“Storing Everything” Is not an effective information governance practice & maybe the reason of, slowing down your Database Application performance , increasing costs and increasing time for maintenance activities such as patching, backup recovery, cloning etc.
+“Storing Everything” Is not an effective information governance practice & maybe the reason for, slowing down your Database Application performance, increasing costs, and increasing time for maintenance activities such as patching, backup recovery, cloning, etc.

-- Determine whether to purge or archive, determine frequency by checking on data growth rate.
+- Determine whether to purge or archive, determine the frequency by checking on data growth rate.